schmidt73/schmidt73.github.io/index.md

 <div markdown="1" class="spaced-lines">
 I am a first-year PhD student in Computer Science at [Princeton University](https://www.cs.princeton.edu), where I am fortunate to be advised by [Prof. Ben Raphael](http://compbio.cs.brown.edu).

-I graduated from [Brown University](https://www.brown.edu) in May 2017, with degrees in (pure) math, computer science, and applied math.
+I graduated from [Brown University](https://www.brown.edu) in May 2017.
 I also worked as a Software Engineer at [Facebook](https://www.facebook.com) from Fall 2017 to Fall 2018.

 My research interests include graph algorithms and machine learning.
 Here is my [CV](chitra_cv_spring_2019.pdf).
 </div>